dannysepler/blog/_posts/2019-02-11-film-photos.md

 ![chocorua](/assets/img/mt_chocorua.jpg){: .image .center }

 This was from a trip where a group and I climbed to the top of a mountain, and to our dismay there was nothing but fog in every direction.
 We had spent the past day and a half on the trail on the way up, and had no view to show for it.
-There was another day and a half to go back down.
-At the moment, it seemed like it was all for nothing.
+To make matters worse, there was another day and a half to go back down.
+At the moment, it seemed like the whole trek was for nothing.

 We had lunch at the top of the summit.
 As we were reluctantly about to head down, a tiny patch of blue appeared overhead.
 Soon after, the entire cloud blocking our view passed and we could see for miles.
 Funny enough, I forgot to snap a picture after the cloud dissipated; yet, I can't help but think now that this photo is more notable than a photo with the clear sky could have ever been.